Review of the Ranzan Valley BBQ Area on the Tsuki River

 With the 1000 yen you pay for car parking you get rubbish bags for sorting your trash and handing in on your way home.
 In autumn the car park is half price, but you don’t get any rubbish bags and you can’t use the barbecue facilities.

 Ranzan Valley BBQ area has more facilities than a lot of other riverside barbecue areas in the Hiki District, but this section of the river isn’t as clean as other places along the Tsuki River.
 But it is a good spot to get out of the city and enjoy a country BBQ.
 The river beach is very stony though.
 And when we visited today the river bed was very slimy and also very smelly.
 However, it was after heavy rain and I did see some workmen getting ready for a clean up.
+On other visits the water has been clear and better than other rivers in the area.
+However, further upstream, such as in Ogawamachi and Higashichichibu, the Tsuki River is even clearer and cleaner.

 My four year old loves playing in water, but she wasn’t very enamored with Ranzan Valley.
 We both liked further upstream where there is no space for camping out, just the river and the scenery.
 We left the Ranzan car park after just an hour – most of which we spent walking in the area.
 But we both LOVED our next stop…